I was thinking that I might fly today

 That way what they believe will have taken place

-And we can give it people who have some faith
+And we can give it to everybody who have some faith

 So please be careful with me, I'm sensitive